daddiofaddio/sitemap-extract/README.md

    - Scan a directory for XML and compressed XML (.xml.gz) files.

 2. **User-Agent Rotation**:
-   - Randomly select user agents from a predefined list to mimic different browsers and avoid detection.
+   - Randomly select user agents from a predefined list to mimic different browsers and avoid detection (or use settings from Cloudscraper, or use both together, see below).

 3. **Cloudscraper Integration**:
    - Use Cloudscraper to handle requests, including bypassing anti-bot measures.
 This can be turned on or off.

 4. **Proxy Support**:
-   - Optionally use proxies for requests.
+   - Optionally use rotating proxies for requests.
 This can be turned on or off.

 5. **Compressed File Handling**:
    - Automatically detect and decompress .gz files to extract XML content.